skrusche63/storm-samples/README.md

 Storm also offers features such as fault tolerance and distributed computation, which make it suitable for processing huge amounts of data on different machines.

+**Shark**
+Spark is an open source cluster computing system that aims to make data analytics fast — both fast to run and fast to write.
+To this end, Spark provides primitives for in-memory cluster computing.
+A job can load data into memory and query it repeatedly much more quickly than with disk-based systems like Hadoop MapReduce.

 ### Natural Language Processing
 This project references the Apache OpenNLP library for the processing of natural language text.
 Actually it supports